shellywanamaker/shellywanamaker.github.io/_posts/2017-10-15-Quantifying-tech-rep-validation.md

 ---
 layout: post
-title: SRM data - quantfying tech. rep. quality
+title: SRM data - quantifying tech. rep. quality
 ---

 Today I figured out how to calculate distances between tech reps on the NMDS plot to numerically validate my removal of poor-quality reps.
 I ended up removing a few more reps (as compared to visually inspecting reps), but as a whole not much has changed.
 I also generated a couple plots using Plotly, which is fantastic.
 Plotly creates interactive plots so you can hover over points, zoom into a plot, etc.